animir/node-rate-limiter-flexible/README.md

 ## Options

 * `keyPrefix` `Default: 'rlflx'` If you need to create several limiters for different purpose.

+    Set to empty string `''`, if keys should be stored without prefix.

     Note: for some limiters it should correspond to Storage requirements for tables or collections name, as `keyPrefix` may be used as their name.